 For states that do recognize legal separation, you will first need to meet your state's residency requirements for legal separation.
 It's important to note that not all states have the same residency requirements for legal separation as they do for a divorce.
 For example, to get a divorce in California, at least one spouse must live in the state for 6 months and in the county where the divorce is file for 3 months.
 Whereas, there is no length of residency required to get a legal separation as long as one spouse lives in the state.
 This is why it is vital to know the legal separation laws for your state.

-If you have lived in the state long enough to meet the residency requirements, you will first need to file a petition for a legal separation.
+If you have lived in the state long enough to meet the residency requirements, you can proceed with filing a petition for a legal separation.
+The petition for legal separation is a legal document that outlines the reasons why you are seeking a separation and the terms of the separation agreement you are proposing.
 You can either retain a lawyer to handle this for you, or you can fill out your own separation agreement using online resources or those provided by state court websites.

 Once all the necessary paperwork is filled out, the petition will need to be served on your husband, unless both of you are filing jointly.
+This may involve hiring a process server to deliver the petition, or it may be possible to have your spouse sign a waiver of service.
 After your husband is served with the petition, he will need to respond within a certain period of time.

 If one spouse doesn't agree with the provisions, a counter-petition can be filed.
-At this stage, it is best to work out disagreements privately, or with the use of a mediator.
+At this stage, it is best to work out disagreements privately or with the use of a mediator.
 If an agreement can't be reached, the matter will need to go before a judge to settle everything.

 It's important to note that in many states, it is possible to convert a legal into a divorce decree at a later time.
 Since there are time limits in some states, you should contact a lawyer to find out what the specifics are in your state.

 Keep reading for more information on how to file for a legal separation and understanding what your rights are: